praneethmendu/cifar10_Inception/README.md

 **Aims**

-This is my attempt to learn how to optimize time taken to train neural networks, which is the biggest bottleneck in deep learning today.
+This is my attempt to learn optimizing time taken to train neural networks, which is the biggest bottleneck in deep learning today.
 I aim to accomplish this in 2 ways:
 * Using a light-weight architecture like inception
 * configure all libraries/tools to optimize system usage.